Our Values & Aims

 Let Your Light Shine ~ Matthew 5:16

-At Warmingham CE Primary we aim to give children an education they will never forget, rich with diverse opportunities and experiences set within a Christian context.
+At Warmingham CE Primary School, we aim to give children an education they will never forget - rich with diverse opportunities and experiences, all set within a Christian context.
 We are very proud of our school and its family ethos.
-The Church school values we teach the children are the foundation of our school, taught through making links to Bible stories and Christian values, enabling our children to make choices and decisions, both in and out of school.
-Our strong inclusive ethos places children at the heart, enabling them to make an outstanding contribution to the school and local communities.
-In our latest Ofsted inspection (February 2020) the children’s spiritual, moral, social and cultural development was recognised as a strength of the school.
+The Church school values we teach are the foundation of our school and are brought to life through links to Bible stories and Christian teachings.
+These values help our children to make thoughtful choices and decisions, both in and out of school.

 We expect children to strive for their best in all areas of school life - religious, academic, physical, artistic and recreational.

-We value the vital partnership between home and school, with parents and staff working together for the benefit of the children, as we prepare them for success in the challenges of an ever changing world.
+We value the vital partnership between home and school, with parents and staff working together for the benefit of the children, as we prepare them for success in the challenges of an ever-changing world.

-Article 28 of the Convention on the Rights of the Child: Every child has the right to an education.
+Every child has the right to an education.

 STAFF LOGIN